FLASH SALE Get 20% OFF everything using the coupon code:

-A WordPress child theme is a theme that inherits the functionality of another theme, called the parent theme, and allows you to modify, or add to, the functionality of that parent theme.
-This tutorial shows how to create a basic child theme and explains what you can do with it.
-As an example parent theme it uses Newsley.
+A WordPress child theme is a theme that inherits the functionality of another theme, called the parent theme, and allows you to modify or add to that parent theme’s functionality.